dcdustin/Carbon.Documentation/docs/core/modules/admin-module.md

 `adminmodule.permissions.use` - Access the Permissions tab.

 ### Entities
-`adminmodule.entities.use` - Access he Entities tab.
+`adminmodule.entities.use` - Access the Entities tab.
 `adminmodule.entities.kill_entity` - Access to kill entities through the Entities tab.
 `adminmodule.entities.tp_entity` - Access to teleport entities to self or to it.
 `adminmodule.entities.loot_entity` - Access to loot container entities.